rOY369/Docs/work/Sustainable office/zero_waste.md

 **Immediate Action**
 	- Refillable pens or pencils | No single use pens
+	- Notebooks and diaries
+		- Recycled paper
+		- Ensure there is no plastic covering
+	-

 **Other possible solutions to be evaluated**
 - Plastic free diaries and stationary